New homes & communities

 New housing development surveys

-Cambridgeshire County Council Research Group has carried out surveys of new housing development for all seven districts in our housing sub-region, to help learn more about who moves in and what choices they make.
-There are seven individual reports and one summary report which draws out some wider conclusions, available by following these links:
+Cambridgeshire County Council Research Group carried out surveys of new housing development for seven districts in our area, to help learn more about who moves in and what choices they make.
+There are seven individual reports and one summary report which draws out some wider conclusions: